musama619/react-files-preview/README.md

 - 🖼️ **Visual File Representation:** Displays previews for various image file types.
 - ✏️ **Integrated Image Editing:** Allows users to edit images using the features of `react-photo-editor` (brightness, contrast, rotate, flip, draw, etc.).
 - 📤 **Drag and Drop Support:** Allows users to easily add files by dragging and dropping.
+- 👆 **Interactive Image Slider**: Navigate through images with intuitive swiping gestures using mouse or touch.
 - 🖱️ **Click to Browse:** Enables file selection through a standard file input dialog.
 - 🗑️ **Remove Files:** Option to display a remove icon for individual files.
 - ⬇️ **Download Files:** Functionality to enable downloading of displayed files.
-- 🔢 **Slider Count:** Shows the current slide number and total count for image sliders.
+- 🔢 **Slider Indicator:** Shows the dots or current slide number and total count for image sliders.
 - 📏 **File Size Display:** Option to show the size of each file.
 - ⚙️ **Customizable Styling:** Offers props for adjusting width, height, and rounded corners using Tailwind CSS classes.
 - 🚫 **Disable Input:** Option to disable file selection.